ellakoa/postcard-poem/content/posts/the-eighth-bell.md

-  The inscription is lost to the past so, for as long as the ringing lasts, the message of this eighth bell can be yours to choose and tell.
+  The inscription is lost to the past so, for as long as the ringing lasts, the message of this eighth bell can be yours to choose and story tell.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-